THE PALOUSE is Eastern Washington’s most scenic centerpiece; expansive, colorful and rich in historic detail.

 • Visual storytelling : going beyond the postcard

-• Creating dramatic landscapes even with kit lenses
+• Creating dramatic and graphic landscapes

 • Creative use of depth of field (DOF)

-• Creating dramatic point of view (DPOV)
+• Creating dramatic points of view (DPOV)

-• HDR for full dynamic range where light is highly variable
+• HDR for full dynamic range where light is highly variable (optional)

-• Timelapse and skypainting
+• Timelapse and sky painting (optional)

-• Tips for expert color and B+W processing in Lightroom and related software
+• Tips for expert processing in Lightroom

-• Expert B&W processing and Toning
+• Expert B&W processing and Toning in DXO

 Enjoy country comforts.